Zimelidine

-Zimelidine (INN, BAN; brand names Zimeldine, Normud, Zelmid) was one of the first selective serotonin reuptake inhibitor (SSRI) antidepressants to be marketed.
+Zimelidine, formerly sold under the brand name Zelmid among others, is an antidepressant medication of the selective serotonin reuptake inhibitor (SSRI) class, and the first SSRI antidepressant to be marketed.
 It is a pyridylallylamine, and is structurally different from other antidepressants.

-Zimelidine was developed in the late 1970s and early 1980s by Arvid Carlsson, who was then working for the Swedish company Astra AB.
-It was invented following a search for drugs with structures similar to brompheniramine (it is a derivative of brompheniramine), an antihistamine with antidepressant activity.
+Zimelidine was developed in the late 1970s and early 1980s by Arvid Carlsson, Hans Corrodi and Peter Berntsson, who were then collaborating with the Swedish company Astra AB.
+Their work began with a series of antihistamines known as pheniramines that were found to block both serotonin and noradrenaline reuptake, and among these, brompheniramine was identified as the most potent serotonin reuptake blocker and was therefore selected as the starting point for their synthesis program, ultimately leading to the invention of zimelidine as a derivative of brompheniramine.
 Zimelidine was first sold in 1982.

-While zimelidine had a very favorable safety profile, within a year and a half of its introduction, rare case reports of Guillain–Barré syndrome emerged that appeared to be caused by the drug, prompting its manufacturer to withdraw it from the market.
-After its withdrawal, it was succeeded by fluvoxamine and fluoxetine (derived from the antihistamine diphenhydramine) in that order, and the other SSRIs.
+While zimelidine had a very favorable safety profile comparing to other commonly used antidepressants like tricyclic antidepressants at the time it was developed, within a year and a half of its introduction, rare case reports of Guillain–Barré syndrome emerged that appeared to be caused by the drug, prompting its manufacturer to withdraw it from the market.
+Its withdrawal, due to this unpredictable neurological side effect, marked a swift end to its clinical use despite its pioneering efficacy.
+After its withdrawal, it was succeeded by fluvoxamine and fluoxetine (derived from another antihistamine diphenhydramine) and in that order, and the other SSRIs.

-Mechanism of action

-The mode of action is a strong reuptake inhibition of serotonin from the synaptic cleft.
-Postsynaptic receptors are not acted upon.